Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Very Secure & Private

-Proton VPN comes with ChaCha20 encryption, via the WireGuard protocol, and built-in IP and DNS leak protection, which kept our true IP and DNS information hidden during testing.
+Proton VPN uses ChaCha20 encryption via the WireGuard protocol, with built-in IP and DNS leak protection.
+Throughout my testing, it kept my true IP and DNS information hidden without a single leak.

-Also, the VPN’s servers don’t log any personal session or web usage data.
-This has been verified by an independent no-logs security audit.
+Its servers also don’t log any personal session or web usage data.
+This claim is backed up by an independent no-logs security audit rather than just a marketing page.

 No Netflix & No P2P Activity

-Sadly, Proton VPN doesn’t unblock any major streaming app including US Netflix, Amazon Prime Video, Hulu, and BBC iPlayer.
+Where the free plan falls down is streaming.
+I couldn’t unblock a single major app with it, including US Netflix, Amazon Prime Video, Hulu, and BBC iPlayer.

-The VPN service also doesn’t allow peer-to-peer (P2P) traffic on its free servers.
-This will cause problems with P2P-based Kodi add-ons.
+Proton VPN also blocks peer-to-peer (P2P) traffic on its free servers, which will cause problems with any P2P-based Kodi add-ons you use.

-In short, Proton VPN is excellent for users in need of an unlimited free VPN to hide their IP address, but not for those who need to access geo-restricted content.
+In short, Proton VPN is excellent if you want an unlimited free VPN to hide your IP address, but it’s the wrong tool if you’re trying to reach geo-restricted content.

-Windscribe’s Firestick app is easy to use and connects quickly.
+Windscribe’s free Firestick app is easy to use and connected quickly for me.

 Streams UK Netflix & P2P-based Apps

-The big difference between Windscribe’s and Proton VPN’s free apps is that the former unblocks geo-restricted content in 10 countries, including the US, the UK, and Canada.
+The big difference between Windscribe’s and Proton VPN’s free apps is that Windscribe unblocks geo-restricted content in 10 countries, including the US, the UK, and Canada.

-If you’re planning on using Kodi addons and IPTV apps that still use P2P delivery, the VPN service supports P2P traffic on all its free servers.
+If you’re planning on using Kodi addons and IPTV apps that still use P2P delivery, the VPN service supports P2P traffic on all its free servers, another advantage over Proton.

 10GB Monthly Usage Cap

-The only real downside to using Windscribe’s free app is its 10GB monthly data cap.
+The only real drawback to using Windscribe’s free app is that 10GB monthly data cap.

-IPVanish is our overall favorite VPN for Fire TV Stick thanks to its fast, secure, and private Fire TV software.
+IPVanish is my overall favorite VPN for Fire TV Stick thanks to its Fire TV software that’s fast, secure, and private in equal measure.

 IPVanish also works very well with popular geo-blocked apps, including US Netflix, Hulu, HBO Max, and Prime Video.